 In Classroom Movement Breaks

-Pick a few of these to do at the beginning of the school day to get the brain ready for learning and/or as quick movement breaks between learning activities.
+Pick a few of these exercises to do at the beginning of the school day to get the brain ready for learning and/or as quick movement breaks between learning activities.
 We like to take a 10 minute break every hour so sometimes we work a couple of these movements in then.
 If I feel like I am ‘losing’ my boys during a learning activity, I also may stop in the middle of it and have the boys do one or two of these and then return to our work.
-And to avoid overwhelm, I would just introduce one or two of these a week.
+And to avoid overwhelm, I would just introduce one or two of the exercises a week.

 Crossing Midline Exercises: